kusa-mochi/fev/README.md

 # target usecase
 * Daily management of files used for office work such as Word and Excel.
 (Not for programming)

+# requirement
+* Git 2.35.x
+  * You only need to install it, but don't have to use it by yourself.

 # class diagram
 A class diagram is in "puml" directory.